FilipaGo/payup-app-prototype/README.md

 <img src="https://raw.githubusercontent.com/FilipaGo/payup-app-prototype/master/_images_readme/bot-wave.gif" alt="Animated Bot waving" width="300"/>
 </p>
 <p align="center">
-Thank you for taking the time to read my case study.
+Thanks for taking the time to read the case study.
 </p>

 A special thank you to my team, Lília Correia and Marta Casal, and our classmates and teachers for their invaluable feedback and support.